Rainymood/rainymood.github.io/_pages/about.md

 * [How to add a new kernel to your Jupyter Notebook](https://www.janmeppe.com/blog/how-to-add-new-kernel-in-jupyter-notebook/)
 * [How to add a splash image to minimal mistakes](https://www.janmeppe.com/blog/how-to-add-splash-to-minimal-mistakes/)

-I currently work as data science consultant / machine learning engineer / software engineer in the Amsterdam office of [Cognizant](https://www.cognizant.com/nl-nl/) helping our clients leverage the power of AI and machine learning.

-Before that, I studied econometrics (financial engineering) in Amsterdam:
+I studied econometrics (financial engineering) with a focus on machine learning applications in the finance domain in Amsterdam:

 * MPhil in (Advanced) Econometrics from the [Tinbergen Institute](https://www.tinbergen.nl/home)
 * MSc in Econometrics from the [University of Amsterdam](https://www.uva.nl/en)